With Dave Welsh and Brad Hendricks (Forthcoming at Journal of Applied Psychology)

 Harvard Business Review article: Why Cofounder Partnerships Fail — and How to Make Them Last

 Academic article: Gray, S., Howell, T., Sackett, E. (2024).
 Talking past each other: Construal Level, Utilitarian Motives, and Entrepreneurial Team Formation.
-Forthcoming at Organization Science
+Organization Science, 35(5): 1745-1769.

 Startup teams work best when members bring both complementary skills and strong interpersonal fit—but finding cofounders who offer both is rare.
 This study explains why: lead entrepreneurs tend to focus on skills and resources, while potential cofounders care more about whether they’ll get along personally.
 As a result, promising partnerships often fall through.
 However, lead entrepreneurs can attract better cofounders by highlighting interpersonal compatibility, not just qualifications.
 These insights are backed by data from cofounder platforms, experiments, and real-world networking events.

 Gray, S., Howell, T., Strassman, J., Yamamoto, K. (2024).
 Credentials or Chemistry?
 Entrepreneur Gender and Cofounder Selection.
-Forthcoming at Academy of Management Journal
+Academy of Management Journal, 67(5): 1302-1330.

 How do entrepreneurs choose cofounders?
 How do entrepreneurs prioritize between the interpersonal fit and complementary skillsets of potential cofounders?
 And do women entrepreneurs prioritize different qualities than men entrepreneurs?
 In this study, we show that men entrepreneurs almost always prioritize skillsets over interpersonal fit.
 In contrast, women entrepreneurs adapt to situational factors, such that sometimes they prioritize interpersonal fit and other times they prioritize skillsets, depending on the situation they are in.
 In supplementary analyses, we find that entrepreneurs who prioritize cofounder skillsets are more likely to receive funding, but those who prioritize interpersonal attraction are more likely to form lasting teams.